-Exceptions Who to contact • Admissions to schools Concerns about admissions should be handled through a separate process - either through the appeals process or via the local authority. • Matters likely to require a Child Protection Investigation Complaints about child protection matters are handled under each school's child protection and safeguarding policy and in accordance with relevant statutory guidance.
-Information about this is available on each school's website. • Exclusion of children from school Further information about raising concerns about exclusion can be found at: www.gov.uk/school-discipline- exclusions/exclusions . complaints about the application of the behaviour policy can be made through this complaints procedure. • Staff conduct Complaints about staff will be dealt with under the school's internal disciplinary procedures, if appropriate.
+Exceptions Who to contact Admissions to schools Concerns about admissions should be handled through a separate process - either through the appeals process or via the local authority.
+Matters likely to require a Child Complaints about child protection matters are handled Protection Investigation under each school's child protection and safeguarding policy and in accordance with relevant statutory guidance.
+Information about this is available on each school's website.
+Exclusion of children from Further information about raising concerns about school exclusion can be found at: www.gov.uk/school-discipline- 301001 exclusions/exclusions. complaints about the application of the behaviour policy can be made through this complaints procedure.
+Staff conduct Complaints about staff will be dealt with under the school's internal disciplinary procedures, if appropriate.
 Complainants will not be informed of any disciplinary action taken against a staff member as a result of a complaint.
-However, the complainant will be notified that the matter is being addressed.
+However, the complainant will be notified that the matter is being addressed. the matter is being addressed.